Betsey Stevenson: Current academic appointments

-Stevenson is a professor of economics and public policy at University of Michigan Gerald R. Ford School of Public Policy.
+Stevenson is a professor of economics and public policy at the Ford School of Public Policy at the University of Michigan.
 Currently, Stevenson serves as a research associate at the National Bureau of Economic Research, which she has been affiliated with since 2008.
 She has been on the Board of Directors of the American Law and Economics Association since 2010.

 In 2011, Stevenson was appointed to the Brookings Institution's, Brookings Papers on Economic Activity as an advisor.
 Also in 2011, Stevenson joined the editorial board of the International Journal of Happiness and Development.

 On March 6, 2019, Stevenson testified for the U.S. Senate Committee on Small Business and Entrepreneurship, highlighting some of the critical issues the modern American worker faces such as technology and inadequate family support policies.

 Stevenson has also conducted research on the relationship between wealth inequality and happiness alongside Justin Wolfers.
 The research argues for redistribution, where transferring a 10% income boost from a millionaire to a lower-income individual would increase overall happiness.

 Since 2007, Stevenson has served as a research fellow for the CESifo Economic Studies.

 Stevenson maintains a large Twitter following and regularly provides economic analysis on cable television.

 Past professional and academic appointments

 After graduating from Harvard, Stevenson turned down a faculty position at the University of Michigan and went to work for Forrester Research, a technology consulting firm in California.
 After a few years, she accepted a faculty position at the Wharton School of the University of Pennsylvania in 2004.
-In addition, from 2005–2009 she served as a visiting scholar at the Federal Reserve Bank in Philadelphia and San Francisco.
+In addition, from 2005 to 2009 she served as a visiting scholar at the Federal Reserve Bank in Philadelphia and San Francisco.

 From September 2010 to 2011, she served as chief economist of the U.S. Department of Labor under Secretary Hilda Solis.

 After leaving the Department of Labor, she spent a year as a visiting assistant professor and visiting associate research scholar at the Princeton University Department of Economics.
 Stevenson then moved to Gerald R. Ford School of Public Policy at the University of Michigan.